socialfoundations/whynot/docs/source/designing_experiments.rst

         datasets.append(dataset)

-As the above examples suggest, :class:`~whynot.framework.DynamicsExperiment` is very flexible.
-For all of the details of permissible specifications of the ``state_sampler``, ``propensity_scorer``, etc., please refer to the :class:`API <whynot.framework.DynamicsExperiment>`.
+As the above examples suggest, :class:`~whynot.dynamics.DynamicsExperiment` is very flexible.
+For all of the details of permissible specifications of the ``state_sampler``, ``propensity_scorer``, etc., please refer to the :class:`API <whynot.dynamics.DynamicsExperiment>`.